MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

   :::column-end:::
 :::row-end:::

-The app ID URI that you registered in Azure AD is configured with the scope of the API you exposed.
+The application ID URI that you registered in Azure AD is configured with the scope of the API you exposed.
 Configure your app's subdomain URI in `resource` to ensure that the authentication request using `getAuthToken()` is from the domain given in Teams app manifest.

 For more information, please see [webApplicationInfo](/resources/schema/manifest-schema.md#webapplicationinfo).
 <br>